AnniLevi/Find_route/README.md

 The route can only be saved, viewed and deleted.
 The user cannot edit the saved route.

 Only registered users have access to adding / editing trains / cities, as well as deleting any records.
+Registration and authorization of users has been implemented.

 The code is covered in tests.